Will you support the Gandhi Institute?

 Number of people turned away for lack of funds: 0

-- The Gandhi Institute will not sell, trade or share your personal information with anyone else, nor send mailings on behalf of other organizations.
+- The M.K.
+Gandhi Institute for Nonviolence will not sell, trade, or share your personal information with anyone else, nor send mailings on behalf of other organizations.

 - Financial contributions are tax deductible.